 So the right way to attach lace front is to apply a thin layer of liquid adhesive to the scalp and blow dry until very tacky.
 It would be a disaster if not waiting for dry or apply directly on the lace base.

-Both glue and tapes have pros and cons.
+It is hard to say which is the best adhesive for hair systems.
+Both wig glue and tapes have pros and cons.
 Tapes are easier to use and clean up while glue can provide a perfect and precise attachment with good invisibility.
-Of course, when you have been familiar with these approaches, these two types of adhesive can be combined to use in one male toupee, getting advantages from both of them.
+Of course, when you have been familiar with these approaches, these two types of toupee adhesive can be combined to use in one male toupee, getting advantages from both of them.